 Buck is also in the Pro Football Hall of Fame, as he received the Pete Rozelle Award a few years earlier.

-When will the results of the BBHOF ballot be released?
+When were the BBHOF ballot results released?

 January 20, 2026.